Outdoor Access Code

 The Scottish Outdoor Access Code

-Those who undertake expeditions in Scotland should follow the Scottish Outdoor Access Code wherever the go.
-The Code is based on three key principles:
+Those who undertake expeditions in Scotland should follow the Scottish Outdoor Access Code wherever they go.
+The Code is based on three fundamental principles:

-· Take responsibility for your own actions: If you are exercising access rights, remember that the outdoors cannot be made risk-free and act with care at all times for your own safety and that of others.
-If you are a land manager, act with care at all times for people’s safety.
+· Take responsibility for your actions: If you are exercising access rights, remember that the outdoors cannot be made risk-free and act with care at all times for your safety and that of others.
+If you are a land manager, work with care at all times for people’s safety.

 · Care for the environment: If you are exercising access rights, look after the places you visit and enjoy, and leave the land as you find it.
 If you are a land manager, help maintain the natural and cultural features, which make the outdoors attractive.

-The Forestry Commission manages almost 1 million hectares of forest, woods and open land across Great Britain much of which has open access under the Land Reform Act (Scotland) or The Countryside and Rights of Way Act (CROW).
-As well as providing access for groups on foot, bike or horseback the Commission also manages number of youth campsites and bothies.
+The Forestry Commission manages almost 1 million hectares of forest, woods and open land across Great Britain much of which has public access under the Land Reform Act (Scotland) or The Countryside and Rights of Way Act (CROW).
+As well as providing access for groups on foot, bike or horseback the Commission also manages many youth campsites and bothies.
 Groups are advised to contact the local office of the Forestry Commission for more information.